๐ NodeJs - Never Trust Node One

 - Weโre in a

-- We have access to the
+NodeJs environment - We have access to the

-function - Weโre in
+evalfunction - Weโre in

-- Weโre running inside the
+strict mode - Weโre running inside the

-module - We have access to the
+vmmodule - We have access to the

 ๐จ Getting characters

 To start crafting a JavaScript payload, the first step is being able to generate characters.
-A fun and powerful method for that is something called JSFuck
+A fun and powerful method for that is something called JSFuck.

 ๐ค What is ``JSFuck`` ?!

-is an obfuscation technique.
+JSFuck is an obfuscation technique.
 Thanks to JavaScriptโs permissiveness, you can literally write any script using only a few special characters.
-This works because JavaScript
+This works because JavaScript is very lenient with type coercion and internal object manipulation.

 Letโs look at a simple example: